-The following discussion of predicted pedestrian wind conditions is accompanied by Figures 3A-3D (following the main text) illustrating the seasonal wind conditions at grade level, and Figures 4A-4D illustrating the seasonal wind conditions within the common elevated amenity terraces.
+The following discussion of predicted pedestrian wind conditions is accompanied by Figures 3A-3D (following the main text) illustrating the seasonal wind conditions at grade level, and Figure 4A-4D illustrating seasonal wind conditions on the elevated amenity terraces.
 The colour contours indicate various comfort classes predicted for certain regions.
 Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, strolling by orange, walking by blue, while uncomfortable conditions are represented by the colour magenta.
-Pedestrian wind comfort is summarized below for each area of interest.
-In addition, Figures 5A-5D illustrate the percentage of time the areas within the elevated amenity terraces will be suitable for sitting during the summer season.
+Further, Figure 5 illustrates the percentage of time the elevated amenity terraces will be suitable for sitting during the summer.
+Pedestrian comfort is summarized below for each area of interest.